kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/treks-and-other-activities/2019-11-10-cycling-and-mountain-biking-kilimanjaro.md

       "Underground springs pond#️⃣warm  clear clean water#️⃣ideal for swimming.#️⃣very deep, in some places up to 10 meters"

   included:
-    - Travel Insurance
+    - item: Travel Insurance
-    - Pot
+    - item: Pot
-    - Some real pot
+    - item: Some real pot
-    - Then some dop dop chopps
+    - item: Then some dop dop chopps

   excluded:
-    - Vapours (You can bring Your own)
+    - item: Vapours (You can bring Your own)

   remarks:
-    - This tour involves some walking so wear comfortable shoes.
+    - note: This tour involves some walking so wear comfortable shoes.
-    - Dress a bit warmer for Montserrat, it is colder than the city.
+    - note: Dress a bit warmer for Montserrat, it is colder than the city.
-    - Silence must be kept inside the church so the guide will give all the explanations outside.
+    - note: Silence must be kept inside the church so the guide will give all the explanations outside.
-    - This is not a wheelchair accessible tour.
+    - note: This is not a wheelchair accessible tour.

 experience:
   what_to_see:
-    - Montserrat, the “serrated mountain,” towers 4,000 feet intro the sky, with its jagged peaks and finger-like shapes.
+    - paragraph: Montserrat, the “serrated mountain,” towers 4,000 feet intro the sky, with its jagged peaks and finger-like shapes.
 It’s a mesmerizing sight from miles away, even better as you enter the natural park.
 The view unfolds around you on the drive to the monastery.

-    - The Santa Maria de Montserrat Abbey dates back to the 11th century, although it was rebuilt in the 19th century.
+    - paragraph: The Santa Maria de Montserrat Abbey dates back to the 11th century, although it was rebuilt in the 19th century.
 It melds intro the mountainside and still serves as a home to nearly 80 monks.

-    - The abbey has always played an important role in the spiritual life of Catalonia; it’s a rite of passage to hike the mountain to watch the sunrise from the top of Montserrat.
+    - paragraph: The abbey has always played an important role in the spiritual life of Catalonia; it’s a rite of passage to hike the mountain to watch the sunrise from the top of Montserrat.

-    - On the tour, you’ll have time to explore Montserrat on your own and take pictures of the amazing views.
+    - paragraph: On the tour, you’ll have time to explore Montserrat on your own and take pictures of the amazing views.
 For a truly spectacular sight, take the funicular to St. Joan’s Chapel (not included in the tour) if there’s enough time.

 expect:
   fields: